Now that you've installed WipperSnapper on your board - let's learn how to use Adafruit IO to interact with your board!

 Press the button to change the value of the push button component on Adafruit IO.

 Typically, using I2C with a microcontroller involves programming.
-Adafruit IO lets you configure a microcontroller to read data from an I2C sensor and publish that data to the internet without writing code.
+WipperSnapper lets you configure a microcontroller to read data from an I2C sensor and publish that data to the internet without writing code.

-The WipperSnapper firmware supports a number of I2C sensors, viewable in list format here.
-If you do not see the I2C sensor you're attempting to use with WipperSnapper - we have a guide on adding a component to Adafruit IO WipperSnapper here.
+WipperSnapper supports a number of I2C sensors, viewable in list format here.
+If you do not see the I2C sensor you're attempting to use with WipperSnapper - we have a guide on adding a component to WipperSnapper here.

-The process for adding an I2C component to your board running WipperSnapper is similar to most sensors.
+The process of adding an I2C component to your WipperSnapper board is similar between most sensors.
 For this section, we're using the Adafruit AHT20, an inexpensive sensor that can read ambient temperature and humidity.

 First, wire up an AHT20 sensor to your board exactly as follows.
-Here is an example of the AHT20 wired to a Feather using I2C with a STEMMA QT cable (no soldering required).
+Here is an example of the AHT20 wired to a QT Py using I2C with a STEMMA QT cable (no soldering required).

 Scan I2C Bus

-First, ensure that you've correctly wired the AHT20 sensor to your Feather by performing an I2C scan to detect the I2C device on the bus.
+First, ensure that you've correctly wired the AHT20 sensor to your QT Py by performing an I2C scan to detect the I2C device on the bus.

-On the upper left-hand corner of the board page, click Start I2C Scan.
+On the upper right-hand corner of the board page, click Start I2C Scan.

-- If you do not see this button, double-check that your Feather shows as Online.
+- If you do not see this button, double-check that your QT Py shows as Online.

 You should see a new pop-up showing a list of the I2C addresses detected by an I2C scan.
 If wired correctly, the AHT20's default I2C address of